BuilderIO/partytown/README.md

 #### Partytown Debug Logs

+With debug and logging enabled, below is an example of the Partytown logs showing all calls, getters and setters:

 ![Partytown Console Logs](https://user-images.githubusercontent.com/452425/131688576-e207cb15-7ce5-4009-a358-3e3093d51957.png)

 ## Trade-Offs

 Nothing is without trade-offs.
 Using Partytown to orchestrate third-party scripts vs adding them to your pages has the following considerations to keep in mind:

 - Partytown library scripts must be hosted from the same origin as the HTML document (not a CDN).
 - DOM operations within the worker are purposely throttled, slowing down execution compared to the same code running on the main thread.
+(We also see this as a feature.)
 - A total of three threads are used: Main Thread, Web Worker, Service Worker (in the future we may explore [Atomics](#what-about-atomics) which would bring it down to two).
 - Not ideal for scripts that are required to block the main document (blocking is bad).
 - `event.preventDefault()` will have no effect, similar to [passive event listeners](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md).